Apple privacy changes are right around the corner, and marketers who rely on Facebook ads are bracing for major impact. Here's what you need to know.

 The charity considers the balancing test and takes into account that the nature of the data being processed is names and addresses only and that it would be reasonable for these individuals to expect that they may receive marketing material by post given their previous relationship.

-The charity determines that the impact of a fundraising mailing on these individuals is likely to be minimal however it includes details in the mailing (and each subsequent one) about how individuals can opt out of receiving postal marketing in the future.
+The charity determines that the impact of a fundraising mailing on these individuals is likely to be minimal however it includes details in the mailing (and each subsequent one) about how individuals can opt-out of receiving postal marketing in the future.

-The business seminar case.
+The business seminar case of GDPR.

 Individuals attend a business seminar and the organizer collects business cards from some of the delegates.